Typical properties of extruded and vibration molded graphites

 - Resistant to bending

-- Resistant to thermal shock
+- High thermal shock resistance

 The production processes for synthetic carbon and synthetic graphite materials are equivalent to those applied in the ceramic industry.
 The solid raw materials coke and graphite are first milled and then mixed with binder pitch in mixers.
 Afterwards the shaping process such as isostatic pressing, extrusion, vibration molding, or die molding takes place.